fsnovais/fsnovais/README.md

 📘  Data Engineer

-💻 📱 Tryng to learn something new everyday
+💻 📱 Trying to learn something new everyday

 🎮 Passionate about games and movies